PS-Gustavo/RESkelly/README.md

 ## Development

-The project is currently at its early stages, and thus several functionalities are undergoing planning, development and integration:
+The project is currently in its early stages, and thus several functionalities are undergoing planning, development and integration:

  - Logging and Debugging
- - Initial entry state
  - Basic project configurations for GUI and system
  - Initial Plugins and Components